-We review several closely related papers in the literature.
-Nguyen and Tan (2021) examine a model where the sender sends a message, which is potentially costly, after committing to an experiment and privately observing a result.
+We review several closely related papers.
+Nguyen and Tan (2021) examine a model in which the sender sends a message, which is potentially costly, after committing to an experiment and privately observing its result.
 They focus on a cost structure that depends on the label of the realized results and the message.
-In contrast, our focus is on setting the cost to be dependent on the posterior beliefs of realized results and the message sent, such that more beneficial results lead to lower marginal cost.
+In contrast, our focus is on setting the cost to be dependent on the posterior beliefs of realized results and the message sent, such that more beneficial results lead to a lower marginal cost.
 They explore full separation of results after committing to an experiment, and our emphasis lies in characterizing the optimal experiment for the sender based on signaling subgames.
 Guo and Shmaya (2021) introduce a miscalibration cost and assume no commitment power in both the information design stage and the reporting stage.
 This means that the information structure chosen by the sender is also unobservable for the receiver.
-Min (2021) and Lipnowski et al. (2022) consider a situation where the sender commits to a signaling rule, after which, she reports the true signal realization with a given probability and privately chooses a signal to send to the receiver with complementary probability.
-Lastly, Lyu and Suen (2022) study the information design problem that precedes cheap talk communication of the acquired information.
+Min (2021) and Lipnowski et al. (2022) consider a situation where the sender commits to a signaling rule, after which she reports the true signal realization with a given probability and privately chooses a signal to send to the receiver with a complementary probability.
+Lyu and Suen (2022) study the information design problem that precedes the cheap talk communication of the acquired information.2 Lastly, Pei (2023), Best and Quigley (2024) and Mathevet et al. (2024) relax the commitment assumption in dynamic settings and provide justifications for the sender's commitment power in Bayesian persuasion.